agethen/dense-flow/README.md

 If you installed OpenCV to a non-default path, please edit Makefile.config and edit the paths correspondingly.

 ## Serialization
 In case of long video files, generating thousands of jpegs may be inconvenient for copying.
 We added the possibility to serialize them into one file.
-If you want to use this feature, please use 'make serialize'.
+If you DO NOT want to use this feature, please use 'make simple'.

 Serialization requires boost library!